*Mr. Cuban may receive financial compensation for his support.

-When starting a company, you may think your business structure choices are limited to a corporation, a limited liability company (LLC), or a partnership.
-But there’s another option: an S Corporation in New Mexico.
-Although not a formal type of business structure, S Corporations are a tax election you make with the IRS.
+Interested in setting up an S Corp in New Mexico, yet you’re unsure what it means or where to start?
+You’ve come to the right place.
+Although not a formal type of business structure like an LLC or C Corporation, S Corporations are a tax election you make with the IRS.
 If approved, the IRS allows you to pass all business income, losses, deductions, and credits to the shareholders who pay the income tax at their personal rate.
-There’s plenty of information about S Corporations on our S Corporation information page.

 After creating your business, we’ll be there to support you with all the different products and services we offer for small businesses.
 Whether you want to write a business plan or need help keeping up with compliance obligations, we’ve got you covered.